quyutest/node2defect/README.md

 ### Generating Class Dependency Network
 ---
 In each subdirectory, we have already included the corresponding Class Dependency Network (CDN) (classgraph.dot).
-If you want to generate your own CDN, you can use the [Understand Perl Script](https://www.scitools.com/documents/manuals/pdf/understand_api.pdf) file, Class-Graph.pl, after installing the Understand tool, using the commend:
+If you want to generate your own CDN, you can use the [Understand Perl Script](https://www.scitools.com/documents/manuals/pdf/understand_api.pdf) file -- Class-Graph.pl, after installing the Understand tool, by using the commend:
 ```bash
 uperl Class-Graph.pl %YourOwnProjectDirectory%
 ```
 ### Generating the input file for network embedding algorithms
 ---
 After generating the CDN, we can use the Driver.py to generate the input file for network embedding algorithms.
 After executing Driver.py, we can get the "edgelist" file in each directory.
-Then, for instance, we can use the [ProNE](https://github.com/THUDM/ProNE) implementation:
+Then, for instance, we can use the [ProNE](https://github.com/THUDM/ProNE) implementation to generate the embedding file:
 ```bash
 python proNE.py -graph edgelist -emb1 classgraph.emd -emb2 classgraph-2.emd -dimension 32 -step 10 -theta 0.5 -mu 0.2
 ```